What is Vendor Lock-In? 5 Tips to Avoid It

 Organizations of all sizes are understandably eager to capitalize on the efficiencies and cost savings that can be achieved through the implementation of cloud services.

-We’re seeing enterprise organizations and SMBs migrating workloads to the cloud at an incredible rate, with projections indicating that 94% of all computing workloads will be processed in cloud data centers by 2021.
+We’re seeing enterprise organizations and SMBs migrating workloads to the cloud at an incredible rate, with projections indicating that 94% of all computing workloads were processed in cloud data centers in 2021.
 There’s a high probability that your business is already using the public cloud for one or more functions.

 With enterprises increasingly dependent on public cloud service providers to support critical workloads and business functions, IT leaders need to be aware of the dangers of cloud vendor lock-in and how to avoid it when leveraging the capacity, scalability, and speed of the public cloud.